irwanyuliusmawan/sasviya4-automation/README.md

 Selenium Automation enables you to perform end-to-end automation tests on a secure, reliable, and scalable SAS Viya 4 deployments.
 You can perform automated UI testing for validating the different features deployed with SAS viya 4.
 This post will help you to quickly get started with running your automation test scripts on SAS Viya 4.

 ## Objective
-Objective is to validate different below test cases to be executed for SAS Viya 4.
+Objective is to validate different below test cases to be executed for SAS Viya 4 Deployment.
 | S. No  | Test Cases
 | -------|:-------------------------------------
 | 1.     | <B>Kuberenetes Deployment Check</B>